Kinto/kinto/docs/api/index.rst

 1.20 (unreleased)
 '''''''''''''''''

-- JSON schema can now be defined in the bucket metadata and will apply to every underlying collections (ref #1555)
+- JSON schemas can now be defined in the bucket metadata and will apply to every underlying collections, groups or records (#1555)

 1.19 (2018-04-25)